 By adding the fiber from potatoes to the cake batter, home cooks were buffing up a sweet recipe with a bit more nutrition.
 So why mashed potatoes?
 When mixed in the batter, they give the cake a tighter crumb structure that retains moisture well, producing a fluffier version than without.

 While there are various interpretations to adding beets, from using grated and raw to puréed and cooked.
 This Chocolate Beet Cake with Beet Cream Cheese Frosting embraces beets both as a flavor enhancer and as a color palette.
-Get the recipe here.
+It’s like a dark chocolate red velvet cake without all the fake coloring.

 The acid that we keep talking about that comes from using vinegar applies even more so in the case of sauerkraut.
 Creating a moist and dense cake, sauerkraut also adds a little extra oomph to the chocolate flavor in the cake.
 It might seem unappetizing, but a few pulses of the food processors breaks your sauerkraut down even further to an ingredient that only adds and doesn’t subtract.